mlaursen/react-md/packages/documentation/pages/packages/theme/README.md

 #### With a material design color

-If the theme colors are one of the material design colors, you can use some of the existing scss variables to update your theme.
+If the theme colors are one of the material design colors, you can use some of the existing SCSS variables to update your theme.

 Example: